 The owner and family first negotiate the rent for a unit.
 The PHA will assist the family with the negotiations upon request.
 At initial occupancy the PHA must determine whether the proposed rent is reasonable before a HAP Contract is signed.
 The owner must not change the rent during the initial lease term.
 Subsequent requests for rent adjustments must be consistent with the lease between the owner and the family.
-Rent increases will not be approved unless any failed items identified by the most recent HQS inspection have been corrected.
+Rent increases will not be approved unless any failed items identified by the most recent HOS inspection have been corrected.

 For rent reasonableness, property evaluations are based upon the number of bedrooms, baths and square footage on the County Assessment.
-If the owner has made alterations to the property such as finishing a basement or adding an additional bath if permits are pulled, then the additional bedrooms and baths are not reflected on County Assessment.
-Therefore, if the owner provides a copy of the required building permit(s) along with the final inspections through Prince William County Planning Division which identifies and includes additional bedroom(s), bathroom(s) and/or finished living area then the additional rooms as identified and approved will be considered when evaluating rent reasonableness.
+If the owner has made alterations to the property such as finishing a basement or adding an additional bath and permits were pulled, then the additional bedrooms and baths should reflect on County Assessment.
+If not then the owner must provide a copy of the required building permit(s) along with the final inspections through Prince William County Planning Division which identifies and includes additional bedroom(s), bathroom(s) and/or finished living area then the additional rooms as identified and approved will be considered when evaluating rent reasonableness.
 (Clarification March 30, 2023)